50.003 - Use Case¶

 Use case¶

-A use case (or a use case text, or use case document) captures a particular scenario or related scenarios in a user-system interaction.
-Our goal to find out all relevant user-system interaction in the existing system to be fixed and in the newly proposed system that the users want us to build.
+A use case (or a use case text, or use case document) captures a particular scenario or related scenarios in a user-system interaction to achieve a user goal.
+Our objective is to find out all relevant user-system interaction in the existing system to be fixed and in the newly proposed system that the users want us to build.

 An example - Banking App¶